Best Practices

 Even though kit modules will be invoked 1:1 from platform modules via terragrunt, platform teams should nonetheless design kit modules as reusable modules.
 Designing kit modules as reusable modules offers many advantages

-is specifically built to overcome terraform limitations and keep configurations DRY.
-Separating the concerns of defining resources in kit modules and orchestrating terraform executions in platform modules leverages the tools where they are strongest - community: reusable modules can be shared more easily with the community - and also more easily adopted to jumpstart your own landing zone construction kit
+• separation of concerns: terragrunt is specifically built to overcome terraform limitations and keep configurations DRYopen in new window.
+Separating the concerns of defining resources in kit modules and orchestrating terraform executions in platform modules leverages the tools where they are strongest

 Structuring kit modules